leomccormack/Spatial_Audio_Framework/README.md

 To the header search paths.

-For plug-ins that support SOFA loading capabilities, statically build netcdf libraries must be placed in
+For plug-ins that support SOFA loading capabilities, statically built netcdf libraries must also be placed in:

 ```
 Spatial_Audio_Framework/dependencies